Aftab Ahmad Khan Sherpao: Early life and education

-Aftab Khan Sherpao was born on 20 August 1944.
+Sherpao was born on 20 August 1944.

-Sherpao received his early from Lawrence College Murree, and Edwardes College, Peshawar.
+He received his early from Lawrence College Murree, and Edwardes College, Peshawar.

-He joined Pakistan Military Academy with 34th Long Course in 1964.
-After passing out from Pakistan Military Academy in 1965, he joined Pakistan Army where he remained in the service for 12 years during which he rose to the rank of Major.
-While in military, he took part in Indo-Pakistani War of 1965 and Indo-Pakistani War of 1971.
+He joined Pakistan Military Academy with the 34th Long Course in 1964.
+After passing out from Pakistan Military Academy in 1965, he joined Pakistan Army where he served for 12 years, rising to the rank of Major.
+While in military, he took part in the Indo-Pakistani War of 1965 and Indo-Pakistani War of 1971.

-He is brother of Hayat Sherpao.
+He is brother of Hayat Sherpao, and alter ego of Subhan Ali Khan of Tangi.

 Political career

 Sherpao started his political career with Pakistan Peoples Party in 1975 after taking retirement from Pakistan Army on the advice of then Prime Minister of Pakistan Zulfikar Ali Bhutto after his elder brother Hayat Sherpao was assassinated in a bomb blast in Peshawar.

-He was elected to National Assembly of Pakistan for the first time in 1977 Pakistani general election on Pakistan Peoples Party seat. from NA-3.
+He was elected to National Assembly of Pakistan for the first time in the 1977 Pakistani general election on Pakistan Peoples Party seat from NA-3.

-He boycotted 1985 Pakistani general election.
+He boycotted the 1985 Pakistani general election.

-He was re-elected to the National Assembly in 1988 Pakistani general election.
+He was re-elected to the National Assembly in the 1988 Pakistani general election.

 He was elected as the Chief Minister of Khyber Pakhtunkhwa in 1988 and remained in the office from 2 December 1988 till 8 August 1990.

-He became the Leader of the Opposition in the Provincial Assembly of Khyber Pakhtunkhwa following 1990 Pakistani general election.
+He became the Leader of the Opposition in the Provincial Assembly of Khyber Pakhtunkhwa following the 1990 Pakistani general election.

-He was re-elected as the Chief Minister of Khyber Pakhtunkhwa in 1994 following 1993 Pakistani general election, in which he defeated Afzal Khamosh of the Mazdoor Kisan Party by a narrow margin of 54 votes.
+He was re-elected as the Chief Minister of Khyber Pakhtunkhwa in 1994 following the 1993 Pakistani general election, in which he defeated Afzal Khamosh of the Mazdoor Kisan Party by a narrow margin of 54 votes.

 He remained Leader of the Opposition in the Provincial Assembly of Khyber Pakhtunkhwa from 1993 to 1997.

-He was re-elected to the National Assembly in 1997 Pakistani general election.
+He was re-elected to the National Assembly in the 1997 Pakistani general election.